FLogan800/todo-cli/PLAN.md

 ### Core Features

 - Add tasks
-  - Add a new task to the list with a description and unique ID
+  - Add a new task to the list with a title, description, and unique ID
 - List tasks
   - Display a list of all the tasks to the command line
 - Mark as complete